mozilla-releng/relengdocs/release-promotion/desktop/howto-rc.rst

    4. ``ship_firefox``

-   We may repeat the first two several times if there are issues we don’t want to ship the real release with.
+   We may repeat the first two several times if there are issues we don't want to ship the real release with.

 ship-rc
 -------